nonomagic/money-transfer/README.md

 ## Implementation

-* Long story short, there're two main resources available through API: account owners and accounts.
+* Long story short, there're two main resources available through the API: account owners and accounts.
 Account owners may own zero or more accounts.
-* All non-atomic data manipulation operations are hidden behind the DAO layer, so no explicit assumption is made about concurrency level of the server or atomicity of the data layer.
+* All non-atomic data manipulation operations are hidden behind the DAO layer, so no explicit assumptions are made about concurrency level of the server or atomicity of the data layer.
-* I gave up on writing high-level REST API tests: it's too painful and time-consuming if your only option is Java (otherwise I'd use python or js).
+* I gave up on writing high-level REST API tests: it's way too painful and time-consuming if your only option is Java (otherwise I'd use python or js).

 ## API